infor-cloud/widget-sdk/docs/getting-started.md

 # Getting Started
 {: .no_toc }

-This page gives a brief overview to getting started with the Homepages Widget SDK.
+This page gives a brief overview to getting started with the Widget SDK.
 For detailed instructions, please refer to the [Developer's Guide](https://github.com/infor-cloud/homepages-widget-sdk/blob/master/DevelopersGuide.pdf).

 ## Table of contents